Individual Health Insurance Basics

 As the Affordable Care Act legislation continues to drive up the price of health insurance national insurance carriers have significantly limited the plan options they offer and some carriers have left the individual market entirely!
 In fact, PPO plans in Texas have nearly disappeared from the individual health insurance market.
 Left with a few high-cost, high-deductible plans with little benefit many people are left wondering what to do.

-We have the answer!
 Non-qualified health insurance plans are the solution for those who are seeking an affordable health insurance plan and do not want or can’t afford a Marketplace Plan.
-There are health insurance companies in Texas offering great non-qualified plans.
+There are health insurance companies offering great non-qualified Texas individual health insurance plans.
 Non-qualified plans are built like traditional health plans used to be.
 These plans make it possible to get individual health insurance in Texas for an affordable price even after paying the government-mandated penalty.

-Health insurance plans in Texas and the around the country have evolved over the decades as innovations in medical science and prescription drugs have extended the lives of patients and allowed millions of people to access treatment not thought possible just a few decades prior.
-These advancements in treatment and health care have come with a hefty price tag however.
+Texas health insurance plans in Texas and the around the country have evolved over the decades as innovations in medical science and prescription drugs have extended the lives of patients and allowed millions of people to access treatment not thought possible just a few decades prior.
+These advancements in treatment and health care have come with a hefty price tag, however.